 At the club’s Annual General Meeting in 2004 a new Management Committee was elected and a new constitution adopted.
-The club continued to be run from the night school class.
-Children were able to join via ‘Family Learning’ classes.
+The club continued to be run from the night school class, however children were then able to join via ‘Family Learning’ classes.

 In November 2005 a new shooting venue was found and the club separated from the night school classes.

-The club now has shooting venues at three schools; and works in partnership with the schools to make archery available to their pupils.
+The club now has shooting venues at two schools; and works in partnership with the schools to make archery available to their pupils.

 The purpose of the club is “To encourage and foster participation and enjoyment for all in the sport of archery by actively engaging with community groups to develop latent interest and encourage personal development”.